scribe-public/sample-policies/docs/v2/rules/api/scribe-api.md

 **ID:** `scribe-template`
 **Uses:** `api/scribe-api@v2/rules`
 **Source:** [v2/rules/api/scribe-api.yaml](https://github.com/scribe-public/sample-policies/v2/rules/api/scribe-api.yaml)
-**Short Description:** Verify XX using the Scribe API template rule.
 **Labels:** Scribe

+Verify XX using the Scribe API template rule.

 > Evidence for this rule **IS NOT** required by default but is recommended.